therealsaumil/sockout/README.md

 On the target, run `./sockout > gdbserver; chmod +x gdbserver`

 On the source system, run `nc 10.20.50.15 4444 < gdbserver`.
 Sometimes you have to terminate the source `nc` using `Ctrl+C`.

+### Static ARM Binaries ###

+I routinely use several statically compiled/linked ARM binaries when analysing IoT systems.
+A growing set of static ARM binaries can be found at https://github.com/therealsaumil/static-arm-bins

 ## Creating a minimal ELF binary ##